ericbyeric/ericbyeric.github.io/_posts/2021-03-08-User-interaction-User-navigation.markdown

 #### 3. Create a class and layout for each fragment
 3-1. create three blank **Fragment** in **com.example.android.tabexperiment**
 - name as *TabFragment1.xml*, *TabFragment2.xml* and *TabFragment3.xml*
-- Each fragment is created with its class definition set to setend **Fragment**
+- Each fragment is created with its class definition set to extend **Fragment**
 - Also, each **Fragment** inflates the layout associated with the screen

 {% highlight java %}